 - Alignment: Centre

-And this will format the table like this.
+- And this will format the table like this.

-Now we need to increase the font size of values.
-So click on “Values” formatting and apply the below changes.
+Now, we need to increase the font size of values.
+So, click on “Values” formatting and apply the below changes.

-Now my table looks like this.
+Now, our table looks like this.

-Add Drill Down to Matrix Visual in Power BI
+Add Drill Down to Matrix Visual

-Click on the above drill down option to see the break-up.
+- Click on the above drill down option to see the break-up.

-This will bring back the old table summary without any break-up.
+It will bring back the old table summary without any break-up.

-This will remove row-level subtotals.
+- It will remove row-level subtotals.

-Note: Power BI dashboard file can also be downloaded from the link below and the final output can be viewed.
+Note: We can also download the Power BI dashboard file from the link below.
+We can view the final output.

 Things to Remember